vdhamer/Photo-Club-Hub/.github/README.md

 </details></ul>
 </details></ul>

-## Adding Photo Clubs
+## Adding Photo Club Data

 ![Screenshots of 3 screens](images/app_screenshots_EN.jpg "Screenshots of app")

 For a club to be included in the app, the app needs basic information like the club’s name and location (`Level 1`), a list of its members (`Level 2`) and links to image portfolios (`Level 3`).
-Adding musea are handled in the same way, although this only involves `Level 1` because a museum has no members with image portfolios.
+Museaums are added in a similar way, although museums don't have a `Level 2` or `Level 3`.

-These 3 steps are called `Levels` because you can __pause__ as long as you like on any level before upgrading a club to the next level.
+These 3 stages of adding information are called `Levels` because you can __pause__ as long as necessary before proceeding to the next level.
-This means the app can contain a mix of `Level 1`, `Level 2`, and `Level 3` clubs.
+This means the app can contain a mix of clubs at `Level 1`, `Level 2`, and `Level 3`.

-<p align="right">(<a href="#top">back to top</a>)</p>

-When a club is (temporarily or permanently) at `Level 1`, it is visible as a marker on the maps (left screenshot).
+When a club is (temporarily or permanently) at `Level 1`, it shows up as a marker on the maps (left screenshot).
-The app thus knows the name and location of the club (and a bit more, see below).
+This is because the app knows club's location and name.

-When a club is (temporarily or permanently) at `Level 2`, the app is then aware of the names and roles (e.g. `former`, `chairman`) of club members.
+When a club reaches `Level 2`, the app is aware of the names (and roles) of club members.
-As illustrated in the center screenshot, the club and its members then then show up in the `Portfolio` and `Who's Who` screens.
+As illustrated in the center screenshot, the club and its members now show up in the `Portfolio` and `Who's Who` screens.

-When a club is at the final `Level 3`, the app can find the selected images per club member (right screenshot), allowing a user to browse these images.
+When a club is at the final `Level 3`, the app can find the selected images per club member (right screenshot), allowing a user of the app to browse through that club member's `portfolio`.
+Strictly speaking some club members may have portfolios while other's don't.
+Any club member without a portfolio will display a placeholder message instead of the real portfolio.

 ### Level 1.
 Adding Clubs